-Each applicant must have a Mentor who will support the applicant's training and research activities.
-Applicants are encouraged to have a either a CF Clinician or CF Researcher as part of their mentoring team.
+Each fellow must have a Mentor who will be responsible for the fellow's training and research activities.
+Applicants are encouraged to have either a CF Clinician or CF Researcher as part of their mentoring team.

 Strong applications will describe how the selected mentor(s) will facilitate the applicant's development into an independent investigator within the CF research space.
 This may be demonstrated through mentor's past track record of trainees, clear descriptions of how a mentorship team will facilitate growth both within the applicant's institution and in their chosen research area, and letters of support that outline the planned relationship.